LEBANON, Ind. – Vice President Mike Pence paid a visit to central Indiana Thursday.

 President Trump is touting USMCA as the replacement for NAFTA, a trade agreement that went into effect in 1994.
 Congress has not yet ratified the new agreement.

-Pence was last in his home state in November, when he and the president rallied in support of Republican Mike Braun, who was running for the U.S. Senate at the time and eventually won.
+Pence’s last official visit to his home state came in November, when he and the president rallied in support of Republican Mike Braun, who was running for the U.S. Senate at the time and eventually won.

 While at Lamb Farms, farmers told the Vice President that the administrations trade war with China is having serious negative effects on their financial security.

 Back and forth salvos of tariffs on exported products between the two superpowers has seen massive cutbacks in exports to China of products like soybeans and pork.
 Farmers say the decrease in export has caused the value of their crops to fall below cost.